bjohn96i/Ollama-Discord-Bot/README.md

 # Ollama-Discord-Bot

-Discord Bot that uses Ollama as a chatbot.
+A simple Discord Bot that uses Ollama as a chatbot.

 ## Requirements